qubvel-org/segmentation_models.pytorch/README.md

 ##### Depth
-Depth parameter specify a number of downsampling operations in encoder, so you can make your model lighted if specify smaller `depth`.
+Depth parameter specify a number of downsampling operations in encoder, so you can make your model lighter if specify smaller `depth`.
 ```python
 model = smp.Unet('resnet34', encoder_depth=4)
 ```